Angle Icon

 Table of Contents

-Category Freed Heidi AI My experience
+Category Freed Heidi AI Clinician experience

 Setup time Live in minutes More steps to get comfortable Freed felt smoother to adopt during a busy clinic schedule.